denten-books/plain-text/main.md

-# Part 3: Human
+# Part 3: People

-## 3.1 Document, Vector, Archive: Recursive Encounters with Oneself
+## 3.1 Recursive Encounters with Oneself
+`document, vector, archive`

 What does it mean to know something?
 Sartre and Beckett.
 ### Recursive Encounters with Oneself